What are Hydrofoil Boats?

 The eco-friendly vessel is pushed upwards due to its underwater wings as its speed increases.
 The electric hydrofoil boat glides silently over water, as its hull does not part the waves, which reduces friction and drag, including operating costs, compared to conventional sailboats that run on fossil fuels.

-The first boat in the series is the famous Candela c-8, infused with an innovative electric propulsion system.
+The first boat in the series is the famous Candela C-8, infused with an innovative electric propulsion system.
 It can carry 12 passengers and has a maximum speed of 34 knots.
-They can be used as workboats or ferry crews to larger ships.

-However, it must be noted that the hydrofoil used in the hydrofoil boats consists of much smaller foils than the foils on a hydroplane.
-The density of water is much higher than the density of air, because of which not much pressure is needed on the hydrofoils to manoeuvre the boat on the surface of the water, thus explaining the reason for the foils in the hydrofoil in the boat being small.
+It must be noted that the hydrofoils fitted in boats are smaller than the foils on a hydroplane.
+The density of water is higher than the density of air, so not much pressure is needed to manoeuvre a boat.

 Conclusion